 Off-site Dose Calculation Manual Control 3.5.1 allows for deviations "if specimens are unobtainable due to hazardous conditions, seasonal unavailability, malfunction of automatic sampling equipment and other legitimate reasons."
-In 2013, three deviations were noted in the REMP.
+In 2014, six deviations were noted in the REMP.
 These deviations did not compromise the program's effectiveness and are considered typical with respect to what is normally anticipated for any radiological environmental program.
-The specific deviations for 2013 were:
+The specific deviations for 2014 were:

-- a) The South River Station River Water Sample Pump was found to be out of service on April 23rd, 2013.
-River water supplied by this pump is used to collect river water sample composites per the requirements of the Vermont Yankee Offsite Dose Calculation Manual (VY-ODCM) Table 3.5.1, Section 3(a).
-It was determined that high river water flows and resultant turbid water conditions led to a fouling of the submersible pump.
-The pump was subsequently replaced and flow was restored to the composite sampler by May 15th, 2013. - b) The Northfield Massachusetts environmental air sample station (APCF-14) air pump was found to be out of service on August 13th, 2013.
+- a) The Hinsdale Substation environmental air sample station (APCF-13) air pump was found to be out of service on January 2, 2014.
 Continuous collection of air samples at this station is required by the Vermont Yankee Offsite Dose Calculation Manual, Section 3/4, Table 3.5.1 Section 1 (Airborne) and table note a.
-A new sample pump was installed immediately and normal collection of environmental air sample at this location was resumed.
-No measureable sample collection time was lost during this very brief outage. - c) The South River Station (located in Vernon Vermont) environmental air sample station (APCF-11) air pump was found to be out of service on November 26th, 2013.
+A new sample pump was installed immediately and normal collection of environmental air sample at this location was resumed. - b) The Northfield, Ma. environmental air sample station (APCF-14) air pump was found to be out of service on September 30, 2014.
 Continuous collection of air samples at this station is required by the Vermont Yankee Offsite Dose Calculation Manual, Section 3/4, Table 3.5.1 Section 1 (Airborne) and table note a.
+A new sample pump was installed immediately and normal collection of environmental air sample at this location was resumed. - c) The South River Station (3-3) compositor sample pump was found out of service on February 18, 2014.
+Continuous river water supply to this sampler is required by the Vermont Yankee Offsite Dose Calculation Manual (ODCM) Table 3.5.1 Section 3(a).
+If a sample is not being collected via this pathway, then this event must be recorded in the Annual Radiological Environmental Operating Report (AREOR) per ODCM Section 3/4.5.1 Action a. - d) The Tyler Hill environmental air sample station (APCF-15) air pump was found to be out of service for approximately six hours on April 9, 2014.
+Continuous collection of air samples at this station is required by the Vermont Yankee Offsite Dose Calculation Manual, Section 3/4, Table 3.5.1 Section 1 (Airborne) and table note a.
+A new sample pump was installed immediately and normal collection of environmental air sample at this location was resumed. - e) The River Station environmental air sample station (APCF-11) air pump was found to be out of service on June 17, 2014.
+Continuous collection of air samples at this station is required by the Vermont Yankee Offsite Dose Calculation Manual, Section 3/4, Table 3.5.1 Section 1 (Airborne) and table note a.
+A blown fuse was replaced and the station was returned to service. - f) The South River Station (3-3) compositor sample pump was found out of service on November 1, 2014.
+Continuous river water supply to this sampler is required by the Vermont Yankee Offsite Dose Calculation Manual (ODCM) Table 3.5.1 Section 3(a).
+If a sample is not being collected via this pathway, then this event must be recorded in the Annual Radiological Environmental Operating Report (AREOR) per ODCM Section 3/4.5.1 Action a.
+The pump was returned to service without a significant loss of sample.

-A new sample pump was installed immediately and normal collection of environmental air sample at this location was resumed.
-Approximately 89 hours (out of a 168 hour week) of down time was recorded by the station timer for the week. - d) Air sample station outages during 2013 are reflected in the air sample collection time percentages listed below.
+g) Air sample station outages during 2014 are reflected in the air sample collection time percentages listed below.